haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 <details style="background-color:#DAE4E7">
-<summary>See a view of the top models of each cluster for this particular run, superimposed on the reference structure (1U9V in yellow:
+<summary>See a view of the top models of each cluster for this particular run, superimposed on the reference structure (1U9V in yellow):
 </summary>
 <figure align="center">
   <img src="./media/CatK-clusters.png">